Enforcement and Resolution Procedures

 H. Sexual Misconduct Investigations and Hearings

-(See Sexual Misconduct Policy) In cases involving alleged sexual misconduct, an investigation and administrative hearing will be used to resolve the case.
-These cases are not referred to individual conduct administrators, student conduct boards or any board with student members.
-The following guidelines apply and supersede any conflicting procedures normally followed in other types of resolution processes:
+(See Sexual Misconduct Policy) Cases involving alleged sexual misconduct are not referred to individual conduct administrators, student conduct boards, or any board with student members.

 ² Preponderance of Evidence – Evidence which is of greater weight or more convincing than the evidence which is offered in opposition to it; that is, evidence which as a whole shows that the fact sought to be proved is more probable than not.